anwghub/AI-Powered-Medical-Diagnosis-System/README.md

 - **Streamlit Cloud** : The platform where the app is deployed, making it accessible for users worldwide.

 These technologies were chosen for their flexibility, simplicity, and their ability to integrate well into an efficient workflow for deploying machine learning models as web applications.
 ---

+### Dataset

+This project uses 5 different datasets, each corresponding to a specific disease.
+The datasets have been preprocessed to handle missing values, normalize the data, and ensure consistency for model training and prediction.
+The datasets are as follows:

+1. **Diabetes Data**:
+   - **Description**: Contains medical data for predicting whether a person is likely to have diabetes or not.
+   - **Features**: Age, BMI, blood pressure, insulin levels, and other medical factors.
+   - **Preprocessing**: The dataset has been cleaned by handling missing values and normalizing numerical features for accurate model predictions.

+2. **Heart Disease Data**:
+   - **Description**: This dataset is used to predict the likelihood of a person having heart disease based on features like age, cholesterol levels, and exercise habits.
+   - **Features**: Age, cholesterol, resting blood pressure, ECG results, maximum heart rate, etc.
+   - **Preprocessing**: Missing values were imputed, and categorical variables were encoded.

+3. **Hypothyroid Data** (Preprocessed):
+   - **Description**: This dataset helps in diagnosing hypothyroidism (underactive thyroid) and hyperthyroidism (overactive thyroid).
+   - **Features**: TSH, T3, T4, FTI, and other blood test results.
+   - **Preprocessing**: The dataset has been preprocessed by handling missing values and normalizing numerical features.

+4. **Parkinson's Disease Data**:
+   - **Description**: This dataset is used to predict the presence of Parkinson's disease based on voice measurements.
+   - **Features**: Fundamental frequency, jitter, shimmer, and other voice-related features.
+   - **Preprocessing**: The dataset is already well-cleaned and does not require much preprocessing.
+Feature scaling was applied to certain features.

+5. **Lung Cancer Data**:
+   - **Description**: The dataset is used to predict the likelihood of lung cancer based on medical imaging and other factors.
+   - **Features**: Age, smoking history, radiological findings, and other medical factors.
+   - **Preprocessing**: Data was cleaned by handling missing values and categorical encoding applied where needed.

+#### Preprocessed Hypo and Hyperthyroid Data

+- **Hypothyroid and Hyperthyroid Data**: These two datasets were merged and preprocessed to create one unified dataset that predicts both conditions.
+  - **Preprocessing Steps**:
+    - Handling missing values using mean or mode imputation.
+    - Feature scaling to bring all features to the same scale.
+    - Encoding categorical variables into numerical form.
+    - Removal of duplicate and irrelevant records to ensure clean data for training the models.
+---

 ### **Project Structure**
+📂 AI-POWERED-MEDICAL-DETECTION
+├── 📂 dataset/
+│   ├── 📄 diabetes_data.csv
+│   ├── 📄 heart_disease_data.csv
+│   ├── 📄 hypothyroid.csv
+│   ├── 📄 parkinson_data.csv
+│   ├── 📄 preprocessed_hypothyroid.csv
+│   ├── 📄 preprocessed_hyperthyroid.csv
+│   ├── 📄 preprocessed_lungs_data.csv
+│   ├── 📄 survey_lung_cancer.csv
+│
+├── 📂 Models/
+│   ├── 📄 diabetes_model.sav
+│   ├── 📄 heart_disease_model.sav
+│   ├── 📄 lungs_disease_model.sav
+│   ├── 📄 parkinsons_model.sav
+│   ├── 📄 Thyroid_model.sav
+│
+├── 📂 notebooks/
+│   ├── 📄 diabetes_detection.ipynb
+│   ├── 📄 heart_disease_detection.ipynb
+│   ├── 📄 lung_cancer.ipynb
+│   ├── 📄 parkinson_disease.ipynb
+│   ├── 📄 thyroid_detection.ipynb
+│
+├── 📂 venv/
+├── 📄 .gitignore
+├── 📄 app.py
+├── 📄 README.md
+├── 📄 requirements.txt
 ---

 ### **Usage**